 From 2009 to 2017 Sarah was a charity Board Member/Trustee of ACME Artists Studios in London.
 She has served as an elected council member of the Society of Scottish Artists and is currently a member of Visual Arts Scotland and Scottish Contemporary Art Network.

-Sarah does not regard herself as a disabled artist but she is partially-deaf.
+While she does not regard herself as a disabled artist, Sarah is partially-deaf.

 NB Until 2012, the artist was known as Sarah K. Davenport.
 Both her degrees and all early-career awards were gained under that name.